section-engineering-education/engineering-education/content/articles/polymorphism-in-java/index.md

 This indicates that the method in the class animal was overridden by the child class.
 Normally, for easier understanding of the code, we use `@Override` keyword to indicate which method is overriding the parent method.
 This gives a good example of dynamic polymorphism.

 ### Advantages of Polymorphism
-We are now going to look at the advantages of each of the types of polymorphism.
+We are now going to look at the advantages of polymorphism.

-**Dynamic Polymorphism**

 1. `Support for Method Overriding` - This is the feature where a child method can modify the specifications of the parent method.
 This also enables the creation of one method and modification to serve more than one method.
 2. `Method specification` - This allows for child classes to make modifications or improvements to the parent class before implementation.